BrokenShell/Fortuna/README.md

 `Fortuna.smart_clamp(target: int, lo: int, hi: int) -> int`
 - Used to clamp the target in range `[lo, hi]` by saturating the bounds.
 - Essentially the same as median for exactly three integers.
+- @return :: Returns the middle value, input order does not matter (unlike std::clamp).

+`Fortuna.float_clamp(target: float, lo: float, hi: float) -> float`
+- Used to clamp the target in range `[lo, hi]` by saturating the bounds.
+- Essentially the same as median for exactly three floats.
-- @return :: Returns the middle value, input order does not matter.
+- @return :: Returns the middle value, input order does not matter (unlike std::clamp).

 `Fortuna.distribution_range(func: Callable, lo: int, hi: int) -> Callable` Higher-order function for producing integer distribution ranges based on a ZeroCool function.